awsdocs/aws-dms-user-guide/doc_source/CHAP_Target.Kinesis.md

   + `${AttributeName}`: The value of one of the fields in the JSON, or the primary key of the table in the source database\.
 + For information about encrypting your data at rest within Kinesis Data Streams, see [Data protection in Kinesis Data Streams](https://docs.aws.amazon.com/streams/latest/dev/server-side-encryption.html.html) in the *AWS Key Management Service Developer Guide*\.
 + `BatchApply` is not supported for a Kinesis endpoint\.
 Using Batch Apply \(for example, the `BatchApplyEnabled` target metadata task setting\) for a Kinesis target might result in loss of data\.
++ Kinesis targets are only supported for a Kinesis data stream in the same AWS account\.

 ## Using object mapping to migrate data to a Kinesis data stream<a name="CHAP_Target.Kinesis.ObjectMapping"></a>